samsquire/ideas4/README.md

 What if we could mask types to act as other types?

-# 580. Lateral perspective
+# 580. Lateral perspective: two parallel inputs

 A GUI is written to handle data and move it around on the screen.
 We can observe the results of the data in the visual viewport.
-Ideally we should be capable of driving the processes behind what is visual from the visual viewport.
-This forms a recursive closed circuit.
+Ideally we should be capable of driving the processes behind what is visual from the visual viewport based on relationships between things at the output level.
+This forms a recursive closed circuit from two dimensions.

 Can improve what you see